-Off-payroll working in the public sector: personal service companies
+Off-payroll working rules in the public sector for intermediaries

 Payments received from the fee-payer

-The fee-payer is the organisation who is paying your company for the services you provide.
-The person paying your company will pay VAT (if you are VAT registered) and then deduct Income Tax and primary Class 1 NICs from your fee.
+The fee-payer will pay VAT (if you’re VAT registered) and then deduct Income Tax and primary Class 1 NICs from your fee.
 This means the payment you receive will be net of tax.

-You should report to HMRC non-taxable payments your company pays you on the Full Payment Submission (FPS) that your payroll software produces.
+You can report non-taxable payments your company pays you on the Full Payment Submission (FPS) that your payroll software produces.
 If you use Basic PAYE Tools, you don’t need to report these payments.

 Secondary Class 1 NICs will be payable on earnings paid through your company’s payroll on which you deduct primary Class 1 NICs.

-If you are a director of your own company, you might choose to pay yourself a dividend from the company’s profits, where you have chosen to leave the money in the company.
-You can pay yourself a tax-free dividend up to the total of the net fee received from contracts in the public sector, where Income Tax and NICs have been deducted at source.
-You do not need to declare that dividend on your self-assessment return.
+If you’re a director of your own company, you might choose to pay yourself a dividend from the company’s profits.
+You can pay yourself a tax-free dividend up to the total of the deemed direct payment received from contracts in the public sector, where Income Tax and NICs have been deducted at source.
+You don’t need to declare that dividend on your Self Assessment tax return.

 Corporation Tax calculations

-When you are calculating your company’s income, you should deduct the total amount of the invoice, less the amount of Income Tax and NICs that were deducted at source.
-In the example given, that would be £4,129 (£6,000 minus £1,871).
-Your company accounts should reflect this deduction to ensure the amount is not taxed twice.
+When you are calculating your company’s turnover, you should deduct the VAT exclusive amount of the invoice, which is the amount from which Income Tax and NICs were deducted at source.
+Your company accounts should show this deduction to make sure the amount is not taxed twice.

-If you are VAT registered, you should continue to include VAT in your invoices.
-You will need to file your VAT returns and pay over to HMRC any VAT payments that are due.
+If you’re VAT registered, you should continue to include VAT in your invoices.
+You’ll need to file your VAT returns and pay HMRC any VAT payments that are due.